detecttechnologies/gitops-agent/README.md

 ### 1.3 Differences from other implementations of gitops

 - This tool focuses largely on application and configuration management, and not on infrastructure setup as generally with other Gitops tools.
 - It isn't necessary to use docker containers with this tool, as is with most other Gitops tools.
 This is because a lot of lower-level applications may not run on docker.
-However, if a user would like to run something on a docker-container, they can always make use of the `pre_updation_command` and `post_updation_command` flags to run any custom commands, including pulling/building new docker images, etc.
+However, if you would like to run something on a docker-container, you can always make use of the `pre_updation_command` and `post_updation_command` flags available with this tool to run any custom commands, including pulling/building new docker images, etc.
 - This tool is called as an "agent", and not as an "operator" as is traditional k8s speak because in conventional infrastructure like physical servers, any client in a client-server architecture is generally called an "agent".

 ## 2. Usage